the-chicken-leg/bigPDFmaker/README.md

 Set-Location .\bigPDFmaker\
 ```

 5. Run using uv.
-At the first run, uv will download the appropriate python version, create a venv, and install dependencies, which might take some time.
-Subsequent run will be faster:
+On the first run, uv will download the appropriate python version, create a venv, and install dependencies, which might take some time.
+Subsequent runs will be faster:

 ```powershell
 uv run main.py